PlanetKeepers/PollinatorApp/README.md

 - [x] start step one of the tutorial for users
 - [] start step two of the tutorial for users
 - [x] implement dryrun using Planet Keepers aos process
-- [] create #pollinator tag for future transactions
+- [x] create #pollinator tag for future transactions
+- []
 - [] submit first #pollinator transaction
 - [] get arns testnet tokens
 - [] purchase domain
 - [] create permage account and profile
 - [] deploy website to permapages
+  - turns out a Vue / Vite app is not supported by permapages
+- [] use the [dragon deploy](https://dragondeploy.xyz/) to deploy the website
 - [] create hackathon summary
 - [] tokengate PlanetKeeper chatroom
 - [] tutorial video